NormanTUD/MongoDB-GUI/README.md

 # MongoGUI

-A very simple GUI for viewing and updaging MongoDB-Databases with PHP.
+A very simple GUI for viewing, deleting, adding and updating MongoDB-Databases with PHP without needing to memorize MongoDB's kinda quirky language.

 # Screenshot